chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 The assumption here is that the the estimate from $h$ gets closer to $u$ as $s$ gets closer to a terminal state.
 This is why it is still useful to search the tree despite being able to compute $h$ for any $s \in \mathcal{S}$.

-Unfortunately, finding a good $h$ is very difficult.
-Moreover, even if we had a good $h$, it is not obvious which parts of the tree should be explored further if we have time to run another iteration.
+Finding a good $h$ is very difficult,and even if could, there is no obvious way to select which part of the tree should be explored further if we have time to run another iteration.

 ![](https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/minmax_ee.svg)
 *In this case, $s_2$ has a lower estimated utility than $s_1$, but we are more confident in the estimate for $s_1$ since it was based on deeper exploration.
 If we had enough time to explore the tree further, we could either explore $s_1$ more since it is more likely to be a good state, or we could explore $s_2$ since we haven't explored it as much and thus, could potentially be much better.*